micahriggan/decent-services/Readme.md

 # Service Registry
-Services wait for the decent-env-api to start.
+Services wait for the service-registry-api to start.
 Once started they register themselves and get a port number and start listening for requests

 # Clients